chombo-discharge/chombo-discharge/Exec/Examples/StreamerInception/Vessel/README.md

 <img src="InceptionProbability.png" alt="Inception probability" width="400"/>

-The next figure below show the instantaneous voltage and the corresponding discharge inception probability (which in this program is due to detachment form negative ions).
+The next figure below show the instantaneous voltage and the corresponding discharge inception probability (which in this program is due to electron detachment from negative ions).

 <img src="InceptionRegion3D.png" alt="Inception region" width="400"/>